votamrima/site/_pages/about.md

 This is my personal wiki web site that I use for my personal needs.
 Of course, if you found something here interesting feel free to use it.

-There are some mistakes you find.
-Usually, I do not check texts during preparation, howeover can apply some changes when I come back to post.
+There are some mistakes you can find.
+Usually, I do not check texts during preparation, howeover can apply some changes when I come back to post later.

 Thank you.